metricq/metricq-source-http/README.rst

       "hosts": { ... }
    }

 ``interval`` in seconds, the default request interval for all metrics.
-Can be overridden on a per-host or per-metric base.
+Can be overridden on the metric level.

 ``http_timeout`` in seconds, the timeout for HTTP requests.
 Should ideally be shorter than ``interval``.